bernard357/mcp-watch/docs/setup-qualys.md

 As a matter of test, you may prepare a bare cloud server directly from CloudControl:
 - select a data centre in one of the regions covered by MCP Watch
 - add a network domain, or pick up an existing one
-- add a VLAn, or use an existing one
+- add a VLAN, or use an existing one
 - deploy a server based on an image of your choice
 - add a NAT rule so that the server can be exposed to the internet
 - add some firewall rules so hat the server can be reached on well-known ports, e.g., 22, 80, 443